Written By: Doug Ruhlin | Last Updated: May 06, 2026

 If you received a letter that your Certificate of Filing is expiring, you never made it to this step (and never actually had any approval to proceed with your project in the first place)!

-And now, the Pinelands Commission - to their credit - is trying to clean up their files by giving you a heads-up before your Certificate expires.
-But for many property owners, the timing isn’t great, and the requirements feel murky.
+And now, the Pinelands Commission (to their credit) is trying to clean up their files by giving you a heads-up before your Certificate expires.
+But for many business owners, the timing isn’t great, and the requirements feel murky.

-One of the biggest misunderstandings we see is around DEP permits.
-If you’ve spent months (or years) working with the New Jersey Department of Environmental Protection (NJDEP) to get a NJPDES stormwater permit, water allocation permit, air permit, recycling approval, or something else - it’s natural to think:
+One of the biggest misunderstandings we see is around NJDEP permits needed at industrial operations.
+If you’ve spent months (or years) working with the New Jersey Department of Environmental Protection (NJDEP) to get a NJPDES stormwater permit, water allocation permit, air permit, recycling approval, or something else - it’s natural to think that's your ok to move ahead!

 This disconnect has caused tons of projects to stall, expire, or require a re-application.
 And it's especially frustrating considering the hoops you probably had to jump through to get that NJDEP approval or permit.

 Let's not sugarcoat it - letting your Certificate of Filing expire is a big deal and comes with real consequences.
-If your Certificate of Filing expires:
+If your Certificate of Filing expires, you can’t get new permits or continue development, you may have to start over from scratch, including new fees and potentially tougher standards, and you lose legal cover, which can cause problems during inspections, future sales, or challenges by regulators or third parties.

 Up until now, you may have been able to claim ignorance of the process, but now that the Commission has formally notified you that your Certificate is expiring, that excuse goes out the window.
 At this point, if you continue to ignore it, you’re opening yourself up to stop-work orders, fines, or even legal action.

-We’ve worked with hundreds of companies across the Pinelands and across New Jersey.
+We’ve worked with numerous industrial and commercial operations within the Pinelands and (across New Jersey) to handle environmental regulatory compliance, we know the landscape, the NJDEP's expectations, and how to move your idea forward.
 Here’s how we help clients who’ve received a letter like this:

 Figure out exactly where you are in the process